Finding the Best Suboxone Detox Treatment

 - We treat the highest opioid doses in the country

-- No companion needed.
-We care for our patients 24/7 from the time of admission
+- No companion needed because we care for our patients 24/7 from the time of admission

 - Private recovery retreat for continuous support, including several therapeutic services

-- Suboxone addiction treatment starts with admission to a private room of a full-service accredited hospital.
+- Suboxone detox starts with admission to a private room of a full-service accredited hospital.

 - Patients are under the strict supervision of our medical team.